AlouiLouai/git-keys-manager/Readme.md

 ### 🔽 Download the latest version
 You can download the latest `ssh-switcher.exe` from the [GitHub Releases](https://github.com/AlouiLouai/git-keys-manager/releases/latest).

-### 🔽 Uncompress the zipped folder
-you can unzip the git-keys-manager-1.0.1
+Click to `Source code (zip)`

 ### 🏃‍♂️ Run the tool
-    - unzip the git-keys-manager-1.0.1 (actually the last release) -After unzipping, simply double-click `ssh-switcher.exe` or run it from the command line:
+Unzip the git-keys-manager-1.0.1 (actually the last release)

+After unzipping, simply double-click `ssh-switcher.exe` or run it from the command line:

 ```sh
 ssh-switcher.exe